andyska09/Data-Visualisation/README.md

 # Overview

 Series of homework for course Data Visualisation at FIT CTU.
-Made in Python, using Pandas, Matplotlib, Numpy, NetworkX, Seaborn.
+Made in Python, using Pandas, Matplotlib, Numpy, NetworkX, Seaborn and Scikit.

 - 01 - Exlorative data analysis
 - 02 - Prague tram network analysis